-- 1. If you leave the University it does not mean that your Residence Agreement is terminated. - 2.
-The Residence Agreement is legally binding and can not normally be terminated.
-Please read section 6 of the Residence conditions.
+- 1. If you leave the University it does not mean that your Occupation Contract is terminated. - 2.
+The Occupation Contract is legally binding and cannot normally be terminated.
 If you are leaving the University please call at the Halls Office BEFORE you leave bringing with you a copy of your 'Withdrawal from Studies' form issued by Student Services. - 3.
-Residents must read the notice in their room regarding the contents of their room.
-Please advise us of any discrepancies or damages within 7 days of taking up occupancy. - Residents must keep the room and the communal areas of the flat/corridor clean, tidy and clear of any additional items and obstructions. - 5.
+Residents must read the inventory in their room regarding the contents of their room.
+Please advise us of any discrepancies or damages within 7 days of taking up occupancy. - 4.
+Residents must keep their room and the communal areas of the flat/corridor clean, tidy and clear of any additional items and obstructions. - 5.
+Residents have a duty to look after their accommodation and common parts.
 Residents must not damage the walls, doors, floor covering or furniture in the room.
 Please do not use drawing pins, nails, hooks, adhesive tape etc. Please use the notice boards for displaying notices or posters.
 Residents will be charged for any damage that occurs and may be called to a disciplinary hearing.